 To make my crockpot macaroni and cheese recipe you will need just a few ingredients.
 You probably already have them in your cupboard already.
 At the end enjoy as is or with leftovers folded in like our brisket mac and cheese dish.

-One way uses canned cheddar cheese soup and the other uses Velveeta, take your pick.
+One way uses canned cheddar cheese soup and the other uses evaporated milk and Velveeta, take your pick.
 Both are creamy and delicious but I’d try both and see which y’all prefer.

 - This is my favorite 6 quart programmable one with a locking lid so it’s great for bringing to a potluck too.